darkfireXXI/board_game/README.md

  [-2. -2.
 0. 1. -1.
 1. 1.
 1. 0. -1.]
  [ 0. -1.
 1. 1. -1.
 0. 0.
 0. 2.
 0.]]
 </pre>
-I implore you to check that none of our in game physics are not broken.
+I implore you to check that none of our in game physics are broken.
 Take a minute to think about it because what comes next might be a surprise.
 Let's say you have the 0/flat board on a table.
 All squares have height = 0.
 Now you pick it up and hold it out over the air... what happens?

 You get the playing field known as the Mariana Trench (left).
 At the other extreme you have the field known as Mt.
 Everest (right):
 <pre>